physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/MachineLearning/LogReg/LogReg.md

 In practice, just as for linear regression, one often supplements the cross-entropy cost function with additional regularization terms, usually $L_1$ and $L_2$ regularization.
 This introduces hyperparameters into the classifier.

-In particular, Lasso regularization is obtained by defining another cost function
+In particular, Ridge regularization is obtained by defining another cost function

 $$